-Evaluation of Investment Managers performance and remuneration
+Evaluation of Investment Managers performance and remuneration (limited relevance given the buy-in policy)

 The Trustees evaluate the performance of their Investment Managers relative to their respective objectives on a regular basis via their investment monitoring reports and updates from the Investment Managers.
 The Trustees also review the remuneration of the Scheme's Investment Managers on at least an annual basis to ensure that these costs are reasonable in the context of the kind and balance of investments held.